 How Do I Get My Remote to Control the Volume?

-In order for your Apple TV remote to function properly, you need to set up the volume control on your Apple TV.
+In order for your Apple TV remote to function properly, you need to set up the volume control on your.
 Here’s how to do it:

 - Go to Settings > Remotes and Devices > Volume Control.